SauceFoong/ml-feature-switch/README.md

 ### Step 2: Install dependencies

+Go the cloned file directory and type the command:

 ```
 npm install
 ```

 ### Step 3: Environment Variables

-Create the file .env in root directory and copy the text below into the env file.
-Insert the values base on the tag description respectively.
+Create the .env file in the root directory and copy the text below into the env file.
+Then, please insert the values base on the tag description respectively.
 (Let me know if you need the values or you may create your own)

 ```
 DATABASE_URL="postgresql://<DB_USER>:<DB_PASSWORD>@<HOST>:5432/<DB_NAME>?schema=public"